Leafwing-Studios/Emergence/design/src/production-chains/index.md

 Raw resources have no parents, end products have no children*, and intermediates have both.

 As an aside, these are actually directed hypergraphs.
-Hypergraphs may sound scary, but they're pretty simple: they're simply graphs that connect **nodes** to each other via **edges**, but the edges map betweeen groups of nodes rather than individual nodes.
+Hypergraphs may sound scary, but they're pretty simple: they're simply graphs that connect **nodes** to each other via **edges**, but the edges map between groups of nodes rather than individual nodes.
 "Directed" simply means that the edges have a direction to them: you can't turn electricity back into coal!

 Unsurprisingly, this gets quite intimidating for most games!